On L-space knots obtained from unknotting arcs in alternating diagrams: The geometry of knots in

+Thus, using the labels for regions as shown in Figure~\ref{fig:flypedtonguereduction}, we see the untongue move creates a nugatory crossing only if the the region labelled as $a$ is the same as $c$ or if $b$ is the same as $d$.
+By the symmetry of the diagram we may assume that $a$ and $c$ are the same.
+This means $D''$ must appear as in Figure~\ref{fig:containsnugatory} around region $b$.
+As $D'$ is prime, however, we see that the boxed tangle Figure~\ref{fig:containsnugatory} can contain no crossings.
+Thus, the nugatory crossing can be removed by Reidemeister~I move.
+Note that this untongue move followed by a Reidemeister~I move is precisely an untwirl move.
+Since $C$ must intersect four distinct shaded regions, $C$ must not pass through region $b$.
+Thus, region $b$ must lie entirely in the interior of $C$.
+This means that the Reidemeister~I move leaves the exterior of $C$ fixed.

-Therefore, if we let $T'$ be the tangle contained in the interior of $C$ in $D'$, we see that $T'$ contains a flyped tongue.
-We may perform an isotopy as in Figure~\ref{fig:flypedtonguereduction} on this flyped tongue to obtain an almost alternating diagram $D''$ with fewer crossings in the interior of $C$.
-If $D''$ is not reduced then we may perform Reidemeister~I moves to remove any nugatory crossings.
-Note that none of these Reidemeister~I moves can remove the dealternating crossing, since if they did, we would obtain a reduced alternating diagram of the unknot.
-Thus we can assume further that $D''$ is reduced.
-Let $T''$ denote the interior of $C$ in $D''$.
-As the exterior of $C$ is the same in both $D'$ and $D''$, we see that $D''$ also satisfies the hypotheses that no flype can increase the number of crossings in the interior of $C$.
-Thus by the inductive hypothesis we can assume that $T''$ was obtained by changing the unknotting crossing in an alternating unknotting tangle.
-Since $D'$ can be obtained from $D''$ by an isotopy fixing the exterior of $C$, it follows that the interior of $C$ in $D$ is also an alternating unknotting tangle, as required. \end{proof}
+\end{proof} We are now ready to finish the inductive proof.
+By the last claim there is an isotopy, fixing the exterior of $C$, to a reduced almost-alternating diagram $D''$ with fewer crossings in the interior of $C$.
+Let $\widetilde{D}$ be the alternating diagram obtained by changing the dealternator of $D''$.
+Since $C$ has the same exterior in both $D$ and $\widetilde{D}$, we see that $\widetilde{D}$ satisfies the conditions of the lemma.
+As $\widetilde{D}$ has fewer crossings in the interior of $C$, we may assume by the inductive hypothesis that the interior of $C$ is an alternating unknotting tangle (with distinguished crossing corresponding to the dealternator in $D''$).
+Since there is an isotopy between the interiors of $C$ in $D'$ and $D''$, this shows that interior of $C$ in $D$ is also an alternating unknotting tangle. \end{proof}

-Given a reduced alternating unknotting tangle $T$, we can insert it into an alternating diagram as in Construction~\ref{cons:satellite}.
-If the diagram we inserted $T$ into is chosen as in Figure~\ref{fig:tsuktangleproof}, for example, then we notice that the Conway sphere containing $T$ satisfies the hypotheses of Lemma~\ref{lem:maxitangles}.
-Thus the proof of Lemma~\ref{lem:maxitangles} shows that after changing the distinguished crossing in $T$, we obtain a tangle containing a flyped tongue.
-Thus in the same way that Theorem~\ref{thm:altTsuka} follows from Theorem~\ref{thm:Tsukflypedtongue}, we can obtain an analogue to Theorem~\ref{thm:altTsuka} for alternating unknotting tangles. \begin{cor} Any reduced alternating unknotting tangle can be built up from a single crossing by a sequence of flypes, tongue moves and twirl moves. \end{cor}
+The final claim in the proof of Lemma~\ref{lem:maxitangles} shows that if the exterior of a Conway sphere in $D$ is reduced then the interior is an alternating unknotting tangle which can be built up from a single crossing by a sequence of flypes, tongue moves and twirl moves.
+As any alternating unknotting tangle can be inserted into an alternating diagram so that its exterior is reduced, this shows that an analogue of Theorem~\ref{thm:altTsuka} holds for alternating unknotting tangles.

+\begin{cor} Any alternating unknotting tangle can be built up from a single crossing by a sequence of flypes, tongue moves and twirl moves. \end{cor}